Your basket is currently empty!

 Ovation 250 Power Amplifier

-The Ovation 250: A 250W per Channel Audio Power Amplifer (updated 1st June 2013) This amplifier was built in 2005/2006 and this write-up originally published in 2009.
-Introduction Diy Audio is a wonderful activity:- if you cannot afford a $10 000 power amp, you can always build one that comes pretty damn close in terms of sonics […]
+The Ovation 250: A 250W per Channel Audio Power Amplifier (updated 1st June 2013).
+This amplifier was designed and built in 2005/2006 as my first foray back into audio design after a nearly 20-year hiatus, This write-up was originally published in 2009 when I was living in Tokyo, Japan.
+Introduction Diy Audio is a wonderful activity:- …

 Douglas Self’s 8 Distortions and a Few More